- Oops!Something went wrong.Please try again later.

 Have Earnings And Dividends Been Growing?

 Businesses with strong growth prospects usually make the best dividend payers, because it's easier to grow dividends when earnings per share are improving.
-If earnings fall far enough, the company could be forced to cut its dividend.
-Fortunately for readers, German American Bancorp's earnings per share have been growing at 10% a year for the past five years.
+If earnings decline and the company is forced to cut its dividend, investors could watch the value of their investment go up in smoke.
+This is why it's a relief to see German American Bancorp earnings per share are up 9.2% per annum over the last five years.

 The Bottom Line